compor/spec-cpu2006-alt-datasets/README.md

-# spec-cpu2006-alt-datasets
+# SPEC CPU2006 Alternative Datasets

-alternative dataset collection for SPEC CPU2006
+A collection of alternative datasets for SPEC CPU2006.